ABOUT US

 Partner Selection

 We don’t solicit applications for grant funding or financial investment.
 We do not have the resources to evaluate a large number of proposals and we do not want time-pressed applicants to spend their time in this way.
 Instead we draw on our own research, and in particular on our growing networks to identify potential partners.
-Funding opportunities are proactively identified and researched by our Director or Impact Investment Advisor, and discussed at an early stage with trustees, who then decide whether or not to continue due diligence towards a final funding proposal.
+Funding opportunities are proactively identified and researched by our Grants Director or Impact Investment Advisor, and discussed at an early stage with trustees, who then decide whether or not to continue due diligence towards a final funding proposal.
 All investment decisions, grant or financial, require approval from our trustees.
-These are not restricted to trustee meetings or certain times of year and can generally be turned around within a week or two.
+These are not restricted to trustee meetings or certain times of year.

 Monitoring and Reporting

 Lasting change takes time, especially when working to change the wider system.
 We are prepared to commit for the longer term with our partnerships, grant and financial.
-We prioritise transparency and honesty over rigid frameworks and quantitative measurement.
 We expect our partners to communicate how they are progressing towards their goals and to be clear about how they will monitor that progress, and impact, along their journey.
-We recognise that ‘impact’ does not look the same for different types of work and organisation; a national campaigning organisation would not approach impact in the same way as a grassroots community group.
+We recognise that ‘impact’ does not look the same for different types of work and organisation; a national campaigning organisation would not be able to measure its impact in the same way as a frontline service.
 ‘Evaluation’ for Treebeard is therefore not just about outcomes and outputs – it’s also about an organisation’s ability to learn through its work, and how it responds to challenges and achievements it faces.
 We know that not everything will go as planned; not every intervention or prorgamme will achieve its intended goals.
-What we look for is a committment to measuring and reflecting on results, and sharing learning from that process with us - and with others.
+What we look for is a committment to setting clear goals, measuring and reflecting on results, and sharing learning from that process with us - and with others.
 For both types of investment (grant and financial), having established through our due diligence that the organisation has systems in place to monitor impact and finances, we then like to focus on fostering a close relationship through regular but informal communication.
 We want to be strategic and purposeful with our grant making, but at the same time light-touch, flexible and risk tolerant.
 This is often a tricky balance to strike.
 We recognise that improvement is always possible, and we seek out and use our partners’ feedback and thoughts on their experiences of working with Treebeard to reflect on how we do things better.